This article was updated on the 3rd September 2019.

 - Application of a muscle-skeleton system to develop a more realistic child robot

-- Carrying out behavioural observations on the child robot to analyse the kinematics of rhythmic movement practiced under controlled conditions.
+- Carrying out behavioral observations on the child robot to analyze the kinematics of rhythmic movement practiced under controlled conditions

-There is always the concern that not everyone will adapt well to an infant robot like Affetto or Noby possibly because of the lack of realistic childlike facial expressions and overall appearance and so this will be a very sensitive and challenging hurdle to overcome in order to increase the chances of exploring human-robot interaction.
+There is always the concern that not everyone will adapt well to an infant robot-like Affetto or Noby, possibly because of the lack of realistic childlike facial expressions and overall appearance and so this will be a very sensitive and challenging hurdle to overcome to increase the chances of exploring human-robot interaction.

 Future research on cognitive development robots must consider incorporating additional factors into the robotic system to enhance human-robot interaction, including voice, body temperature, the flexibility of the skin, and the ability of the robot to smell, so that this structure is perceived to be more lifelike and more welcoming to interact with a caregiver.